open-component-model/ocm/docs/reference/ocm_ocm-accessmethods.md

     - **<code>region</code>** (optional) *string*

-      OCI repository reference (this artefact name used to store the blob).
+      OCI repository reference (this artifact name used to store the blob).

     - **<code>bucket</code>** *string*